Horbenkodev/hugo-blog/content/posts/software-development-company-portfolio/index.md

 ---
-title: 'Software Development Company Portfolio: How to Assess Case Studies and What to Look At?'
+ceoTitle: "Software Development Company Portfolio: How to Assess Case Studies and What to Look At?"
+title: How to Assess a Software Company Portfolio?
+[Checklist]
+breadcrumbs: Software Company Portfolio
+slug: software-development-company-portfolio
+draft: false
-publishDate: '2022-08-29T00:00:00Z'
+publishDate: 2022-08-29T00:00:00.000Z
-authors: []
+image: red_berries.jpg
+og_image: red_berries.jpg
 description: A software company portfolio may say a lot more than any advertisement or laudatory review.
 You only need to learn how to analyze it.
-image: red_berries.jpg
-og_image: red_berries.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - marketing-team
 categories:
   - business
+industries: []
 ---
 Assessment of a <a href="https://anadea.info/projects" target="_blank">software company portfolio</a> goes hand in hand with the process of choosing an outsourcing partner, doesn’t it?
 In most cases, yes.
 But there are a few more cases of how you can use it: